keras-team/keras-io/examples/structured_data/md/classification_with_tfdf.md

 <div class="k-default-codeblock">
 ```
-/opt/conda/lib/python3.7/site-packages/numpy/core/numeric.py:2446: FutureWarning: elementwise comparison failed; returning scalar instead, but in the future will perform elementwise comparison
-  return bool(asarray(a1 == a2).all())

 ### Adapting target encoding for: class_of_worker
 ### Adapting target encoding for: detailed_industry_recode
 ### Adapting target encoding for: detailed_occupation_recode